Villavu/Simba/Doc/sphinx/features/settings.rst

 Simba settings
 ==============

-The Simba settings form can be used to tweak various Simba settings.
-Varying from how often Simba will check for an update to wether or not you want the tray icon to show at all times.
+The Simba settings form can be used to modify the settings.
+These options vary from how often Simba will check for an update to whether the tray icon is displayed at all times.

-Settings can be changed by going to the menubar titled *Tools* and the selecting the *Settings* option.
+Settings can be changed by going to the menu *Tools* menu and the selecting the *Settings* option.

 General Settings
 ----------------